 At UCLan we already hold a reputation for the quality of our courses.
 Our accredited degrees are founded on strong industry links, including the option for professional placements, and embed exciting, hands-on experience to ensure you gain the practical engineering expertise you need to get noticed by employers.
 Our graduates have a proven track record of success – from careers in Formula One to the Ministry of Defence, Airbus to BAE Systems.

-With the introduction of the Engineering Innovation Centre (EIC) – due to fully launch in early 2018 – we plan to further establish UCLan as a leader in engineering innovation and in turn help close the engineering skills gap.
+With the introduction of the Engineering Innovation Centre (EIC) – due to fully launch in 2019 – we plan to further establish UCLan as a leader in engineering innovation and in turn help close the engineering skills gap.
 This state-of-the-art facility - located at the centre of one of the most intense engineering and manufacturing areas in the UK - will create an integrated space for teaching, research and knowledge exchange.
 The EIC will have a continuous industry presence, and as a student you will work on exciting live showcase projects with industry partners, within a vibrant, innovative engineering community.

 Our aim is to inspire a generation, encouraging more young people to enter the field of engineering, particularly the proportion of young women, taking up the exciting career opportunities on offer.